You can configure the Web reverse proxy service to use Unified Access Gateway with Workspace ONE Access.

 Note the following requirements for deployment with Workspace ONE Access:

 - Split DNS.
-Externally, the host name should get resolved to the IP address of Unified Access Gateway.
-Internally, on Unified Access Gateway, the same host name should get resolved to the actual web server either through internal DNS mapping or through a host name entry on Unified Access Gateway.
+Externally, the host name must get resolved to the IP address of Unified Access Gateway.
+Internally, on Unified Access Gateway, the same host name must get resolved to the actual web server either through internal DNS mapping or through a host name entry on Unified Access Gateway.

 Note: If you are deploying only with Web Reverse proxy, there is no need to configure identity bridging.